Urban Meyer Will Retire As Ohio State's Football Coach, After Scandal-Marred Season

 Meyer, 54, has won three national titles — two at Florida and one at Ohio State.
 With one game left to play this season, he has an overall win-loss record of 186-32.

-This season, Ohio State is 12-1 and won the Big Ten conference title, but it did not make it into the final four of the College Football Playoff which will decide the national champion.
+This season, Ohio State is 12-1 and won the Big Ten conference title, but it did not make it into the final four of the College Football Playoff, which will decide the national champion.
 Currently ranked No. 6, the Buckeyes will face Washington in the Rose Bowl.

 Ohio State's athletic department says it will hold a news conference to announce the coaching transition from Meyer to Day at 2 p.m.
 ET.